 Modern Scholars Academy

-The 2016-2017 Adams Modern Scholars Academy is enrolling now for kindergarten and first grade students!
-For more information about how your child can participate in this challenging and rigorous academy, click here.
+The 2017-2018 Adams Modern Scholars Academy is enrolling now for kindergarten, first and second grade students!
+For more information about how your child can participate in this challenging and rigorous academy please click here:

 understanding the CAASP Report